Skip to main content

 iShares 0–1 Year Treasury Bond ETF (SHV)

-iShares 0–1 Year Treasury Bond ETF (SHV) with AI Score 44/100 (Weak).
-The iShares 0–1 Year Treasury Bond ETF (SHV) aims to replicate the investment outcomes of an index comprising U. S. Treasury bonds with maturities of one year or less.
-Market cap: 0, Sector: Financial services.
+iShares 0–1 Year Treasury Bond ETF (SHV) trades at $110.10 with AI Score 44/100 (Grade C).
+The iShares 0–1 Year Treasury Bond ETF (SHV) aims to replicate the investment outcomes of an index comprising U. S. Market cap: $20.73B, Sector: Financial services.

 The iShares 0–1 Year Treasury Bond ETF (SHV) aims to replicate the investment outcomes of an index comprising U.S. Treasury bonds with maturities of one year or less.
 It provides investors with exposure to short-term U.S. government debt.